yyue1/ds_interview_review/README.md

-# data scientist interview python preparation
+# Data scientist interview python preparation
 This is a code review for data scientist interviews, including topics of data manipulation, data analysis, statistics, and machine leaning.